-It is the student athlete's responsibility to check with the appropriate or designated athletic staff before using any substance.
+It is the student-athlete's responsibility to check with the appropriate or designated athletics staff before using any substance.

-The NJSIAA bans the following drug classes:
+The NJSIAA bans the following drug classes.

-- 1. Stimulants
+- a.
+Stimulants.

-- 2. Anabolic agents
+- b.
+Anabolic agents.

-- 3. Beta-blockers
+- c.
+Alcohol and beta blockers.

-- 4. Diuretics and other masking agents
+- d.
+Diuretics and masking agents.

-- 5. Narcotics
+- e.
+Narcotics.

-- 6. Cannabinoids
+- f.
+Cannabinoids.

-- 7. Peptide hormones, growth factors, related substances and mimetics
+- g.
+Peptide hormones, growth factors, related substances and mimetics.

-- 8. Hormone and metabolic modulators
+- h.
+Hormone and metabolic modulators (anti-estrogens).

-- 9. Beta-2 agonists
+- i.
+Beta-2 agonists.

-Note: Any substance chemically/pharmacologically related to any of the classes listed above and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g., drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is also banned.
-All drugs within the banned-drug class shall be considered to be banned regardless of whether they have been specifically identified.
+Note: Any substance chemically/pharmacologically related to all classes listed above and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g., drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is also banned.
+The student-athlete shall be held accountable for all drugs within the banned-drug class regardless of whether they have been specifically identified.
 There is no complete list of banned substances.